bigfix/developer.bigfix.com/site/pages/other/explorer-api/session_relevance.md

 The request can contain the following fields:
 * relevance, a string representing the Session Relevance to be evaluated.
 * keys, an optional string that can be used to rename and restructure the fields of the answer/answers to the query that is/are returned in the response.
+* filters, an optional field that contains elements that can be used to filter the Session Relevance results.
+This field is available starting from BigFix Version 11.0.3.

 The syntax used in the `keys` field is a subset of [GraphQL](https://graphql.org/learn/), a query language for APIs.
 The name of a key can contain only letters, numbers and underscores.
 A space separates the name of a key from the name of the following one.
 If you want one or more keys to be children of another, write the name of the parent key, then write a `{`, then the name of the child keys, and finally write a `}`.

-**Response:** The result of the session relevance query.
+**Response:** The result of the Session Relevance query.
 The response format is JSON.

 The response contains the following fields:
-* result, represents the result of the submitted session relevance.
+* result, represents the result of the submitted Session Relevance.
 * count, is an integer representing the number of tuples in the returned list.
 * plural, indicates the plurality of the returned expression.
 It can be true or false.
 * type, is a string that represents each object type contained in the expression.